FSD 33 - Education Assistance at a Lycée in Canada

-33.01 The provisions of this directive are available to career foreign service employees as defined in FSD 3.01(a) and to RCMP Liaison Officers, while serving in Canada, in order to ensure continuity in French language education for their dependent children while serving outside Canada.
+33.1.1 The provisions of this directive are available to career foreign service employees and to RCMP Liaison Officers, while serving in Canada, in order to ensure continuity in French language education for their dependent children while serving outside Canada.

-33.02 The deputy head may authorize payment of the cost of tuition, prescribed textbooks and school supplies (as determined under the provisions of FSD 34.01(c)(i)(A)(7) of FSD 34 - Education allowances) incurred at a Lycée in Canada in respect of:
+33.1.2 The deputy head may authorize payment of the cost of tuition, prescribed textbooks and school supplies (as determined under the provisions of the definitions of FSD 34) incurred at a lycée in Canada in respect of children who:

-(a) children who were registered in the French lycée system during the assignment of the employee abroad;
+(a) were registered in the French lycée system during the assignment of the employee abroad;

-(b) children who commence kindergarten in the lycée system during the assignment of an employee in Canada following an assignment abroad; and
+(b) commence kindergarten in the lycée system during the assignment of an employee in Canada following an assignment abroad; and

-(c) children who are enrolled in a Lycée in Canada where an employee has not been offered an initial assignment outside Canada.
+(c) are enrolled in a lycée in Canada where an employee has not been offered an initial assignment outside Canada.

-33.03 Payment authorized in accordance with Section 33.02 shall normally be limited to the two-year period immediately following:
+33.1.3 Payment authorized in accordance with subsection 33.1.2 shall normally be limited to the two-year period immediately following:

 (a) the employee's assignment to Canada from abroad, and/or